LukasRoeseler/TenureRun/README.md

 # Tenure Run: Publish or Perish!

-**Tenure Run** is a 3D browser-based endless runner game built in a single HTML file.
+**Tenure Run** is a browser-based endless runner game built in a single HTML file.
 It serves as a fun, satirical, and educational metaphor for the modern academic publishing landscape, specifically focusing on the concepts of Open Access, Article Processing Charges (APCs), Paywalls, and Preprints.

-## 🎮 Play the Game
-*(Add your GitHub pages link here once deployed: `https://[username].github.io/tenure-run/`)*

 ## 🧠 The Educational Metaphor
 This game was designed for early Master's and first-year PhD students to introduce them to the realities of "Publish or Perish":